-Students who are placed on complete academic suspension for a second time are not automatically readmitted after one semester.
-Instead, after one semester of suspension, the student must submit a written petition to the Academic Standards and Issues Committee requesting readmission.
+Students who fail to meet the 2.0 CGPA requirement for two consecutive semesters will be placed on Academic Suspension.
+Students who are placed on academic suspension must submit a written petition to the Academic Standards and Financial Aid Appeals Committee requesting readmission.
 The committee can grant readmission at this time, or may choose to require a suspension of a full year or longer.
 They may also deny future readmission altogether.
 Students readmitted after suspension may also be required to follow additional stipulations, including periodic meetings with an adviser or counselor, tutoring, attendance, or GPA requirements.
 Students readmitted after suspension who do not follow such stipulations are subject to immediate dismissal from the College.